- What other names is Selenium known by?

 - HIV/AIDS.
 There is contradictory evidence about the effect of selenium supplements on HIV.
 Some evidence shows that taking selenium daily for up to 2 years can slow how quickly HIV spreads and can increase immune function.
 However, other early research shows that selenium has no effect.

 - Low thyroid hormone levels (hypothyroidism).
 Some research shows that taking a selenium supplement might increase the conversion of thyroid hormones in older people.
 However, other research suggests that it has no benefit.
 Taking selenium can make hypothyroidism worse in people who are iodine deficient.
+Taking selenium daily during pregnancy seems to reduce the risk of developing thyroid dysfunction after pregnancy and permanent hypothyroidism.

 - Stroke.
 Some research suggests that administering selenium (ebselen) within 24 hours of a stroke improves recovery.